Senior Extension Associate & Assistant Director, Cornell Cooperative Extension

 Tidball conducts integrated research, extension, and outreach activities in the area of ecological dimensions of human security.
 The overarching theme of his work is better understanding how to amplify recruitment of citizen conservationists and resulting development and proliferation of a 21st century land ethic.
 This conservation ethic often emerges in places and time periods characterized by violence, conflict, disaster or war.
 Thus, his work often occurs in "hot spots" or "red zones" and includes vulnerability assessment, resilience analysis, risk management and adaptation strategies within linked human-environment systems, as well as cultural systems analysis within these contexts.
 Extension and outreach around these and related topics comprise the bulk of Tidball's portfolio.

 Tidball's work is focused on the interactions between humans and the rest of nature in the aftermath of disturbances such as natural disasters and war.
 He is particularly interested in how these interactions relate to social-ecological system resilience, or in other words, how humans and their interactions with nature are related to a system's ability to bounce back after being disturbed.

 Tidball approaches this work through integration of anthropology and ecology and draws heavily from fields such as environmental psychology and philosophy, ecological anthropology, social-ecological systems resilience theory, and international relations theory.
 Sub-disciplines and areas of interest include Community Forestry, Community-Based Natural Resource Management, Ecological Engineering, Cultural Anthropology and Symbolism, Human Dimensions of Natural Resource Management, and SSTR (Stability, Security, Transition, and Reconstruction).
-An emerging area of inquiry and practice are (1) outdoor recreation activities as therapeutic for combat-wounded veterans, leading to increased conservation attitudes and behaviors, and (2) recruitment of citizen conservationists via combinations of sustainable food cultures, hunters and anglers.
+Emerging areas of inquiry and practice are (1) outdoor recreation activities as therapeutic for combat-wounded veterans, leading to increased conservation attitudes and behaviors, and (2) recruitment of citizen conservationists via combinations of sustainable food cultures, hunters and anglers.

 Outreach and Extension Focus